chrisrowles/vigenere-cipher-fun/README.md

 # vigenere.js

-A javascript implementation of the Vigenère cipher.
+A javascript implementation of the [Vigenère cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher).

-### DISCLAIMER
-Obviously this isn't really secure, so please don't rely on it for anything sensitive, it's just a learning exercise and a bit of fun...
+This isn't secure, so please don't rely on it for anything sensitive, it's just a learning exercise and a bit of fun...

 ## Getting started